Top 28 Gastroenterology startups

-Gastroenterology startups are developing solutions such as AI-powered diagnostic algorithms, smart pill technology for targeted drug delivery, and telemedicine platforms for remote consultations, enabling more accurate diagnoses, personalized treatment plans, and improved patient outcomes.
+Gastroenterology startups are developing solutions such as AI-powered diagnostic algorithms, capsule endoscopy, smart pills for targeted drug delivery, virtual colonoscopy, fecal microbiota transplantation, robotic-assisted surgery, etc.

 1